jorisvandenbossche/course-python-geospatial/notebooks/10-introduction-raster.md

 type(herstappe.x.values), type(herstappe.y.values)
 ```

-Numpy supports different dtypes (float, int,...), but __all elements of an array do have the same dtype__.
+NumPy supports different dtypes (float, int,...), but __all elements of an array do have the same dtype__.
 Note that NumPy auto-detects the data-type from the input.
 The data type of this specific array `herstappe_array` is float32.
-More information on the data types Numpy supports is available in the [documentation](https://numpy.org/devdocs/user/basics.types.html#array-types-and-conversions-between-types).
+More information on the data types NumPy supports is available in the [documentation](https://numpy.org/devdocs/user/basics.types.html#array-types-and-conversions-between-types).

 +++